bkhan98/eng_110devops/README.md

   - Second number is usergroup permissions
   - Third number is world permissions

-## What is virtualisation?
-Virtualization is a process that allows for more efficient utilization of physical computer hardware and is the foundation of cloud computing.

-## What is a VirtualBox?
-A VirtualBox or VB is a software virtualization package that installs on an operating system as an application.
-VirtualBox allows additional operating systems to be installed on it, as a Guest OS, and run in a virtual environment.

-## What is Vagrant?
-Vagrant is a tool for building and managing virtual machine environments in a single workflow.
-With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

-## Why Vagrant?
-Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

 ###!
 Env Variable - as soon as you leave the env the variable is gone
 - How to check existing `Env var`, `printenv`
 - How to print specific env var